-Windows containers are abstracted, isolated and portable operating environments supported by the Microsoft Windows Server 2016 operating system.
+Windows Server containers are abstracted, isolated and portable operating environments supported by the Microsoft Windows Server 2016 operating system.
 Container environments are created to help replicate applications in a design-build phase, with full feature availability, such as processors, memory, storage, etc., that does not interact with the outside world or other aspects of business operations.

 IT service providers working with container environments for their clients will find that they feel similar to virtual machines (VM).
 However, containers are not reliant upon a separate hypervisor layer.
 What’s different is that containers are operated on an underlying system, such as macOS or Windows Server 2016.